-Arran Visual Arts (AVA) was founded in December 2001 by an enthusiastic group of amateur and professional artists.
-It has flourished ever since and now has a membership of approximately 140 amateur artists.
-AVA gained charitable status early on in its life, and its constitution states its main objectives as:
+AVA was founded in December 2001 by an enthusiastic group of amateur and professional artists.
+It has flourished ever since and now has a membership of approximately 90 artists.
+More about membership

-- To develop education and cultural heritage by organising and facilitating events and activities to share knowledge, expertise and experience through demonstration workshops, summer schools and exhibitions.
+- to develop education and cultural heritage by organising and facilitating events and activities to share knowledge, expertise and experience through demonstration workshops, summer schools and exhibitions;

-- To provide educational and therapeutic opportunities to island residents in necessitous circumstances and thereby improve their confidence and social contact.
+- to provide educational and therapeutic opportunities to island residents in necessitous circumstances and thereby improve their confidence and social contact;

-- To improve and develop the quality of art resources on the island.
+- to improve and develop the quality of art resources on the island.